 It often takes several months for plans to become effective once they’re approved by creditors, but the administration process as a whole can last for up to one year, with the potential for a further extension if needed.

-The ‘vehicle’ that may be used in a successful trading administration is called a Company Voluntary Arrangement.
-Debts are paid off at an affordable rate, and as long as the terms continue to be met, it offers an effective exit from insolvency back on the path to profitability.
+One ‘vehicle’ that may be used to exit a successful trading administration is called a Company Voluntary Arrangement.
+Under this process, debts are paid off at an affordable rate, and as long as the terms continue to be met, it allows the company to trade its way back to profitability.

 Real Business Rescue can help if your company is experiencing financial distress.
-Real Business Rescue provide director advice online, over the phone, or in-person at one of our 72 UK offices or a place of your convenience.
+Real Business Rescue provides director advice online, over the phone, or in person at one of our 75 UK offices or a place of your convenience.